 - Is the property being purchased for personal residential purposes or as a Rental investment (Buy to Let)

-With many years of experience in the Real Estate industry, we understand that every client is different, has various requirements and of course different budgets to invest, thus SQL Real Estate is in a position to assist you in your property search, as we believe that our services here are to assist you to purchase the property of your choice and not to sell you a property.
+With many years of experience in the Real Estate industry, we understand that every client is different, has various requirements and of course different budgets to invest, thus Inside Homes Real Estate is in a position to assist you in your property search, as we believe that our services here are to assist you to purchase the property of your choice and not to sell you a property.
 Our focus is on you and your requirements and it is our goal to ensure we find you the property you are searching for.

 Once the decision has been taken and the Property has been identified and chosen, below you may find the next steps in the Property buying procedure in Malta.